 Should I Invest In Gold Today?

-If you’re still not convinced that investing in gold is a bad idea for the long term, then you should consider the risk that even its one redeeming investment quality – its ability to store value – is quickly losing steam due to rival Bitcoin.
-Folks that advocate for buying bitcoin are using the exact same arguments that gold bugs have been using to argue for investing in gold for years!
+Gold may be one of the oldest investing tools still in circulation, but it’s certainly not the best or most reliable.
+Even its one redeeming investment quality – its ability to store value – is quickly losing steam.
+In fact, folks that advocate for buying bitcoin are using the exact same arguments that gold bugs have been using to argue for investing in gold for years!
+Those arguments just don’t hold up.

 I've Completed My Million Dollar Journey.
 Let Me Guide You Through Yours!